 How to make them

 To start this deep-fried sauerkraut balls recipe you will need to peel and boil your potatoes until tender in a large pot of salted water.
-Once tender, drain them from the water and mash them in a large bowl.
+Once tender, drain them from the water and mash them in a large mixing bowl.

 The mashed potatoes will be really hot right now, so it is recommended to let them cool briefly so they are easier to handle.
 While cooling, the sauerkraut, egg, salt, pepper, caraway seeds, flour, and breadcrumbs can be added to the potatoes.
 Combine this egg mixture with a fork.